symfony/symfony-docs/cookbook/form/create_field_type_extension.rst

     to the value returned by the ``getName`` method in the form type class you wish to extend.

-In adition to the ``getExtendedType`` function, you will probably want to override one of the following methods:
+In addition to the ``getExtendedType`` function, you will probably want to override one of the following methods:

 * ``buildForm()``